-Finally Equality Germany Same-Sex Marriage – This year Germany had parliamentary elections (for the Bundestag) where Angela Merkel was up for re-election for the fourth time and won the election.
-Until now, the German government was against marriage equality and allowed only the soft version of the gay marriage as a civil union since 2001.
-That means German members of the LGBTQ+ community were not able to claim same rights compared to straight relationships.
+Finally, Equality Germany Same-Sex Marriage – This year, Germany had parliamentary elections (for the Bundestag) where Angela Merkel was re-elected for the fourth time and won the election.
+The German government was against marriage equality and allowed only the soft version of gay marriage as a civil union since 2001.
+That means German members of the LGBTQ+ community could not claim the same rights compared to straight relationships.
 But this is about to change from today on!
-Thanks to LGBTQ+ activists in Germany and for sure thanks to all the people joining German Gay Pride Parades of the last years from today on, 1st of October 2017, Germany becomes the 24th country in the world with marriage equality.
+Thanks to LGBTQ+ activists in Germany and for sure thanks to all the people joining the German Gay Pride Parades of the last years; from today, 1st of October 2017, Germany becomes the 24th country with marriage equality.

-After all political German parties confirmed to condition possible political coalitions on Same-Sex Marriage, in German called “Ehe für Alle”, German Chancellor Angela Merkel officially cleared the vote about Same-Sex Marriage at German Bundestag for the government at the end of this week.
+After all political German parties confirmed to condition possible political coalitions on Same-Sex Marriage, in German called “Ehe für Alle,” German Chancellor Angela Merkel officially cleared the vote about Same-Sex Marriage at German Bundestag for the government at the end of this week.
 As expected, Same-Sex Marriage holds a majority within all parties except the right-wing party AfD (Alternative for Germany) and members of the Christian Democratic Union.
-In total 393 members of parliament voted for the gay marriage 30th June 2017, only 226 voted against it.
+393 members of parliament voted for gay marriage on 30th June 2017, only 226 voted against it.
 Among the members of the parliament who voted against same-sex marriage is Chancellor Angela Merkel.
-After the German president Frank Steinmeier signed the law end of July, it is now possible for same-sex relationships and couples to get married and adopt children.
-The German LGBTQ+ community and their allies worldwide celebrate that equality finally arrived in Germany.
-We have Same-Sex Marriage in Germany!
+After the German president Frank Steinmeier signed the law at the end of July, it is now possible for same-sex relationships and couples to get married and adopt children.
+The German LGBTQ+ community and their allies worldwide celebrate that equality finally arrived in German.
+Finally, we have Same-Sex Marriage in Germany!

 Equality Germany Same-Sex Marriage